crownstone/crownstone-lib-hue-behaviour/documentation/Bridge.md

 #### Linking

-Upon initialization with an empty username , `await this.link()` will be called.
+Upon initialization with an empty username, `await this.link()` will be called.
-This will create an unauthenticated api for user creation.
+This will create an unauthenticated api session for user creation.

-On success `bridge.reachable` is set to `true` and its ready for user creation.
+On success `bridge.reachable` is set to `true` and it's ready for user creation.

 ##### User creation

-After an unauthenticated api is created, `await this.createNewUser()` is called.
+After an unauthenticated api session is created, `await this.createNewUser()` is called.
 This attempts to create a user on the physical Philips Hue Bridge with the identifiers set by `APP_NAME` and `DEVICE_NAME` in the HueConstants.ts[ToDo: Link to consts].
 If the link button on the physical bridge is not pressed during this, it will throw an error.

 On success, a user is created on the Philips Hue Bridge and the bridge will update itself with the new `username` and `clientkey`.

 #### Connecting

-If the username is set after linking or upon initialization, the bridge calls `this.connect()`, this attempts to create an authenticated Api.
+If the username is set after linking or upon initialization, the bridge calls `this.connect()`, this attempts to create an authenticated api session.

 On success `bridge.authenticated` and `bridge.reachable` are set to `true` and the bridge object is ready to use.

 When the username is wrong or denied by the Philips Hue bridge, it will throw an error.

 ### Light configuration

 To configure a light that is connected to the Philips Bridge, call:

 `await bridge.configureLightById(id)`

 `Id` is of type `number` and represents the id of the light on the bridge, not the uniqueId.

-On succes, it will return an uninitialized Light object.
+On success, it will return an uninitialized Light object.

 In case of a wrong id used, it throws an error.

 ### Removing a light

 To remove the light from the Bridge object, call:

 `await bridge.removeLight(uniqueLightId)`

 This only removes the light from the object's light list, not from the actual Philips Hue Bridge.

 ### Update

 To update the values of the bridge, call:

 `bridge.update(values,onlyUpdate?)`

 `values` is an object that supports a single or a combination of the following fields:

 ```